Maxmanlz-Casual/VecnaWiki/content/Notes/Being summoned.md

 		- and a version of Tasha from [Oerth](https://forgottenrealms.fandom.com/wiki/Oerth)
 	- Using their combined magic they cast a combined wish and us being pulled there is the result of said wish
 - We explained our connection to Vecna and our link
-	- Alustriel said our fates are probably tied to vecna
+	- Alustriel said our fates are probably tied to Vecna
 	- Since wish couldn't be fulfilled it brought beings tied to vecna
 	- Tasha is interjecting with acerbic comments
 	- Mordenkainen is in deep concentration